sank4952/BreatheESG_ASSIGNMENT/DECISIONS.md

 - multilingual schemas beyond a few common field aliases
 - material master joins beyond a small mapping table

-Question for PM:

-Which SAP extract can the client actually provide in week one: material document export, purchasing report, custom BW extract, OData endpoint, or IDoc drop?

 ## Utility Electricity Choice

-I chose portal CSV exports rather than PDF OCR or live utility APIs.
+It have a CSV exports rather than PDF OCR or live utility APIs.

-Why:

 - facilities teams commonly download bills or usage CSVs from utility portals
 - PDF OCR is a separate extraction problem and would dominate the prototype